mahditeimouri/Digesting-Gibbs-Sampling-Using-R/README.md

 4- Elementary Bayesian inference.
 5- Computing the moments and probabilities associated with the multivariate Gaussian (normal) distribution.
 6- Bayesian inference for the multivariate skewed Gaussian and skewed- Student's t distributions.
+7- A concise introduction on the EM algorithm with some examples.